libis/LIBIS_Tools/README.md

 Libis::Tools::XmlDocument) that contains child nodes with the MARC data of a single record.
 The code will strip namespaces from the input in order to greatly simplify working with the XML.

+## Parameter

+The class ::Libis::Tools::Parameter and the ::Libis::Tools::ParameterContainer module provide a simple framework for instance variables that are type-safe and can easily be documented and provide defaults.

+To use these parameters a class should include the ::Libis::Tools::ParameterContainer module and add 'parameter' statements to the body of the class definition.
+It takes only one mandatory argument which is a Hash.
+The first entry is interpreted as '<name> => <default>'.
+The name for the parameter should be unique and the default value can be any value of type TrueClass, FalseClass, String, Integer, Float, Date, Time, DateTime, Array, Hash or NilClass.

+The second up to last Hash entries are optional properties for the parameter.
+These are:

+* datatype: the type of values the parameter will accept.
+Valid values are:

+    * 'bool' or 'boolean'
+    * 'string'
+    * 'int'
+    * 'float'
+    * 'datetime'
+    * 'array'
+    * 'hash'

+    Any other value will raise a RuntimeError when the parameter is used.
+The value is case-insensitive and if not present, the datatype will be derived from the default value with 'string' being the default for NilClass.
+In any case the parameter will try its best to convert supplied values to the proper data type.
+For instance, an Integer parameter will accept 3, 3.1415, '3' and Rational(10/3) as valid values and store them as the integer value 3.
+Likewise DateTime parameters will try to interprete date and time strings.

+* description: any descriptive text you want to add to clarify what this parameter is used for.
+Any tool can ask the class for its parameters and - for instance - can use this property to provide help in a GUI when asking the user for input.

+* constraint: adds a validation condition to the parameter.
+The condition value can be:

+    * an array: only values that convert to a value in the list are considered valid.
+    * a range: only values that convert to a value in the given range are considered valid.
+    * a regular expression: only values that match the regular expression are considered valid.
+    * a string: only values that are '==' to the constraint are considered valid.

+* frozen: if set to true, prevents the class instance to set the parameter to any value other than the default.
+Mostly useful when a derived class needs a parameter in the parent class to be set to a specific value.
+Setting a value on a frozen parameter with the 'parameter(name,value)' method throws a ::Libis::Tools::ParameterFrozenError.
+The '[]=' method silently ignores the exception.
+In any case the default value will not be changed.

+* options: a hash with any additional properties that you want to associate to the parameter.
+Any key-value pair in this hash is added to the retrievable properties of the parameter.
+Likewise any property defined, that is not in the list of known properties is added to the options hash.
+In this aspect the ::Libis::Tools::Parameter class behaves much like an OpenStruct even though it is implemented as a Struct.

+Besides enabling the 'parameter' class method to define parameters, the ::Libis::Tools::ParameterContainer add the class method 'parameters' that will return a Hash with parameter names as keys and their respective parameter definitions as values.
+On each class instance the 'parameter' method is added and serves as both getter and setter for parameter values:
+With only one argument (the parameter name) it returns the current value for the parameter, but the optional second argument will cause the method to set the parameter value.
+If the parameter is not available or the given value is not a valid value for the parameter, the method will return the special constant ::Libis::ParameterContainer::NO_VALUE.
+The methods '[]' and '[]=' serve as aliases for the getter and setter calls.

+Additionally two protected methods are available on the instance:
+* 'parameters': returns the Hash that keeps track of the current parameter values for the instance.
+* 'get_parameter_defintion': retrieves the parameter definition from the instance's class for the given parameter name.

+Any class that derives from a class that included the ::Libis::Tools::ParameterContainer module will automatically inherit all parameter definitions from all of it's base classes and can override any of these parameter definitions e.g. to change the default values for the parameter.

 ## Contributing